O1ahmad/ansible-role-phoronix/README.md

   - [License](#license)
   - [Author Information](#author-information)

-Ansible role that installs and configures Phoronixi-Test-Suite (PTS): a comprehensive testing and benchmarking platform
+Ansible role that installs and configures Phoronixi-Test-Suite (PTS): a comprehensive & extensible testing and benchmarking platform for a range of hardware and associated machine subsystems.

 ##### Supported Platforms:
 ```